justtheimpaler/highfive/README.md

 ### 2. Type Rules

 In any application, there are multiple ways of reading a column of a table.
-For example a `DECIMAL(4, 0)` could be read as a `short`, as an `int`, or even as a `long` in Java.
-When it comes to hashing the value it's important to use the same Java representation to do so; otherwise the same value can produce a different when read as an `short`, `int`, or `long`.
-That would defeat the purpose of the hash comparison.
+For example, a `DECIMAL(4, 0)` could be read in Java as a `short`, as an `int`, or even as a `long`.
+When it comes to hashing a value it's important to use the exact same Java representation across the board, for all related databases; otherwise the same value could produce a different hash if misread as a `short`, `int`, or `long`; this would defeat the purpose of the hash comparison.

+In cases when the default java types end up being different between databases, it's possible to enforce them per database by using the property `<datasource>.type.rules`.
+Any declared rule in this property supersedes the default ones.

-Declared rules supersede default ones.
-Type rules can be declared per datasource using the property `<database-type>:<java-type>`.
-One or more rules can be specified in the datasource as a semicolon-separated list of rules using the property `<datasource>.type.rules`.
-The rules are case-insensitive.
+One or more rules can be declared for a datasource by specifying a semicolon-separated list of rules.
+Also, rules are case-insensitive when typing them.

-You can use the command `listcolumns` to display the *effective* java type for a column before/after you declare type rules.
+You can use the command `listcolumns` to display and verify the *effective* java type for a column before/after you declare type rules.

 #### Available Java Types